opdavies/gmail-filter-builder/README.md

 ### Step 3: Generate the XML

-Run `./vendor/bin/generate-filters` to generate the XML for the filters and export it into a file.
+Run `composer generate` to generate the XML for the filters and export it into a file.

 #### Options